 When it is dry, you can take anything you like to decorate it.
 I wanted to be simple and I really liked these Halloween Metal Icons.
 They are raised off the surface a little allowing a floating effect.

 When you have them all decorated and ready to go, you can put either a regular Tea light (you can get them at Dollar Tree or Walmart for cheap in large packs) or use the LED Tealight Candles that will be much less of a fire hazard and better for kids. (they last forever).

 Overall this was a lot of fun.
 My kids enjoyed helping, especially because there was glitter involved lol.
 From start to finish the actual making of them took less than an hour.
-It took a couple days to make all of them because of waiting for things to dry.
+It took a couple of days to make all of them because of waiting for things to dry.

 This jar does not have paint behind it.
 I did it to show you what it would look like if you just wanted to put the mod podge and glitter.
 It is a little more transparent for the candlelight to come through.

 I hope you enjoyed this Halloween Crafts for Kids – Monster, Ghost, and Pumpkin Jars!
 Here are some more Halloween crafts we love: